ibrahimroshdy/multi-arch-github-actions/README.md

 ## About

-A sample project of adding continuous integration to GitHub and utilising the GitHub actions, workflows and job settings.
+A sample project of adding continuous integration multi-arch buildx to GitHub and utilising the GitHub actions, workflows and job settings.
 This project contains a `simple_loop.py` python file that prints a progress bar of a for loop.
 The aim of this project to serve a sample project for implementing GitHub's